arwhirang/DDI-recursive-NN/README.md

 This is a code repository from the paper "Drug drug interaction extraction from the literature using a recursive neural network", which is under review.

-Note : We only upload the Recursive NN model, which is based on the tree-lstm implementation using the Tensorflow Fold https://github.com/tensorflow/fold/blob/master/tensorflow_fold/g3doc/sentiment.ipynb
+We upload the Recursive NN model, which is based on the tree-lstm implementation using the Tensorflow Fold https://github.com/tensorflow/fold/blob/master/tensorflow_fold/g3doc/sentiment.ipynb

 ## Requirements:
 &ensp;Tensorflow ver 1.1&ensp;&ensp;(we do not test the other versions)